zkoss/zkdoc/zk_component_ref/Audio.md

 # Multiple Sources

-Most browsers do not support all the audio formats,so we could specify multiple source files in different formats for different browsers.
-For
+{% include versionSince\| 7.0.0 %} Most browsers do not support all the audio formats,so we could specify multiple source files in different formats for different browsers.
+For examples:
-examples:

 ``` xml
  <audio src="music.wav, music.mp3, music.ogg" controls="true"></audio>
 ```

 # StateChangeEvent

+{% include versionSince\| 9.6.0 %}

 When you call `play(), stop(), pause()` or the audio is played to the end, an `StateChangeEvent` will be fired.
 You can check the current